-Fecal matter is needed in order to diagnose ick in a sugar glider.
+Fecal matter is needed to diagnose ick in a sugar glider.
 Special testing (fecal wet mounts and fecal PCR's) by your exotics veterinarian and outside laboratories can find this parasite so your glider can be treated appropriately.
 Symptoms of the disease will also be taken into consideration as will groups of sugar gliders since this is a very contagious disease for colonies but many other diseases can look similar to ick (such as mastitis, malnutrition, stress, septicemia, gastroenteritis, failure to groom, etc.).
 It is also important to remember that if one sugar glider has ick then it is most likely true that your entire family of sugar gliders has ick.

 How is Sugar Glider Ick Treated?

-Thankfully successful treatment can be accomplished by your exotics veterinarian by administering a course of a medicine that helps with diarrhea, kills off the parasite, and prevents any secondary infection from the parasite.
+Thankfully successful treatment can be accomplished by your exotics veterinarian by administering a course of medicine that helps with diarrhea, kills off the parasite, and prevents any secondary infection from the parasite.
 This medication is given in the mouth for 10-14 days in addition to subcutaneous fluid therapy (fluids injected under the skin), probiotics, and syringe feeding.
 Special marsupial formulas to hand feed can be purchased online from Australia otherwise many people are successful in using homemade formulas.
-The Leadbeater's Formula is often mixed with one part puppy replacement formula, half a part of unfiltered apple juice, calcium powder and probiotics to hand feed a sick glider.
+The Leadbeater's Formula is often mixed with one part puppy replacement formula, half a part of unfiltered apple juice, calcium powder, and probiotics to hand feed a sick glider.
 This provides extra nutrition for a sugar glider diagnosed with Simplicomonas.

 Can Sugar Glider Ick Be Cured?